medibloc/panacea-core/.gitbook/resources/incentivized-testnet.md

 This program is for validators to be onboarded to the process how to set up nodes and participate in block provisions.

+## Timeline

+*To be determined soon*

+- 10th May ~ 11th June: Operate the Testnet
+- Mid-June: Upgrade the Mainnet + Validator Joining

 ## Environment

 A Testnet is currently being operated with 3 validator nodes by MediBloc.
 It will be upgraded with the following parameters for the Incentivized Testnet.
+This setting can be changed.

 |Parameter|Value|
 |---------|-----|